ARMmbed/Connector-mDS-REST-API/docs/connector-web-interfaces.md

     {"async-response-id": "23471#node-001@test.domain.com/dev/temp"}

+When you request for resources of one endpoint, the request is asynchronous and it will be delivered in two steps:

+1. You make the request and get an `async-response-id` that will be used to map the response afterwards.

+2. A notification with the `async-response-id` and the real value of the requested resource arrive in the notification channel (that you should have created beforehand).
+You need to map that notification to the request that you made in step 1 using that `async-response-id`.

+The value of the resource comes b-64 encoded.
+You just need to decode it.

+If you make a new request to the same resource it comes from the cache (it is cached 60 secs).
+In that case, you will not receive the `async-response-id`.
+The real value will be returned already decoded.

 **No response:**

 Indicated with parameter `noResp=true` and as a result, mbed Device Connector makes CoAP Non-confirmable requests.
 The REST response is with status code `204 No Content`.
 If the underlying protocol does not support it (HTTP) or the endpoint is registered in a queue mode, the response is with status code `409 Conflict`.